Manifesto-Digital/contentful-gatsby-netlify/documentation/06-infrastructure.md

 Using environment variables you can connect the different Netlify environments to different Contentful spaces/environments.

+### Netlify build strategy

+1. A build hook is triggered and started in Netlify from a webhook
+2. Multiple other build hooks get triggered while first step builds
+3. Full build from step one finishes
+4. The last build instruction gets triggered and all intermediate ones get discarded

 ## CircleCi

 CircleCi is used as an automation tool for shipping and checking the quality of code before allowing it to be production ready.